 Mineralized areas that are not along the main recognized structural corridors include Fresnillo, Las Primas, Las Palmitas, El Orito, Mina, El Tule and La Verde.

-Prime Mining has completed an initial, Phase 1 exploration program at Los Reyes consisting of comprehensive data analysis, regional and detailed geological mapping, trenching and including over 25,000 metres of core drilling.
-Results to date show that the deposits are much larger than previously reported with several new discoveries including bonanza grade gold-silver mineralization discoveries outside of the currently defined resources.
+Prime Mining has completed nearly three years of drilling at Los Reyes with completion of over 158,000 meters in 572 holes.
+Results to date show that the deposits are much larger than historically reported with several new discoveries including bonanza grade gold-silver mineralization discoveries outside of the currently defined resources.
 Originally considered to be a small-scale, high-grade heap leach operation, Los Reyes is quickly transitioning to become a high margin open pit milling operation.

 PRINCIPAL OBJECTIVES GOING FORWARD